 Prep Days and Reading Days are designed to help students prepare for their final examinations.
 Certain instructional activities are restricted on Prep Days, and additional restrictions apply to Reading Days.
 There shall be no required interactions (SR 9.1) on Reading Days.
 [US: 2/8/2021]

-This rule (SR 5.2.5.6) applies to ALL courses taught in both semesters, the Summer Session, and the Winter Intersession, regardless of modality.
-In addition, if a course is taught in a format that has been compressed into less than one semester, intersession, or session, and the course overlaps with Prep Days or Reading Days as set in the regular University calendar, then the course must abide by the restrictions on instructional activities that apply to those Prep and Reading Days with which it overlaps.
-This rule does not apply to courses in professional programs in colleges that have University Senate approval to follow a nonstandard calendar, as authorized in SR 2.1.4.
+This rule (SR 5.2.5.6) does not apply to courses in professional programs in colleges that have University Senate approval to follow a nonstandard calendar, as authorized in SR 2.1.4.
 [SREC: 3/15/2012; 8/9/2019; SC: 4/18/2022]

 5.2.5.6.1 Timing of Prep Days and Reading Days

-For Fall Semester and Spring Semester, Prep Days are the last three days of instruction (Monday, Tuesday, and Wednesday) and before the start of the Final Examination Period (see SR 5.2.5.7.1).
+For courses spanning the normal durations of Fall Semester and Spring Semester, Prep Days are the last three days of instruction (Monday, Tuesday, and Wednesday) and before the start of the Final Examination Period (see SR 5.2.5.7.1).
 The third Prep Day (Wednesday) is when classes end (see SR 2.1.2.1).

-For Summer Session and Winter Intersession, Prep Days are the last three days of instruction before the final exam day as established in the academic calendar annually approved by the Senate Council and posted by the University Registrar.

-For Fall Semester and Spring Semester, Reading Days are the two days (Thursday and Friday) after the Prep Days before the start of the Final Examination Period (see SR 5.2.5.7.1).
+For such courses, Reading Days are the two days (Thursday and Friday) after the Prep Days before the start of the Final Examination Period (se SR 5.2.5.7.1)

-There are no Reading Days during Summer Session or Winter Intersession.
+For “compressed” courses spanning less than the normal durations of Fall Semester and Spring Semester, and for all courses in Summer Session and Winter Intersession, the last day of class before the course’s final examination shall be a Prep Day.
+For such courses, there shall be no Reading Days.

 5.2.5.6.2 Examinations and Quizzes